-Florida Gov. DeSantis slams school closure idea
+Florida Gov. DeSantis slams school closure idea, says it's 'off the table'

 "A lot of our charters really led the way," he said.

-He said the unions' attempt to keep public schools closed was to make sure students were kept out of schools.
+The governor claimed unions' attempt to keep public schools closed was to make sure students were kept out of schools, "and they were wrong."

-The governor's remarks come more than a week after DeSantis made an appearance on Fox News' "Life, Liberty and Levin," to discuss his COVID-19 policies, and why he pushed for a phased reopening while choosing not to issue a statewide mask mandate.
+DeSantis' remarks come more than a week after DeSantis made an appearance on Fox News' "Life, Liberty and Levin," to discuss his COVID-19 policies, and why he pushed for a phased reopening while choosing not to issue a statewide mask mandate.

 "You can't kneecap your own society and think you're going to successfully handle a pandemic," he said.
 "I think this is really important, we wanted society to function.
 You can't burn down the village in order to save it."